 Pairs wonderfully with a little homemade almond butter!

-Store: Leftovers can be stored covered on the counter for up to 3 days or in the refrigerator up to 1 week.
+Store: Leftovers can be stored covered on the counter for up to 3 days or in the refrigerator for up to 1 week.
 Keep in the freezer for up to 3 months – place completely cooled loaves in freezer containers or bags.
 Thaw the wrapped loaves overnight in the refrigerator.

 Makes 8 – 10 slices